Monitoring Linux with SSH

 Configuring Collection Frequency for Linux IC Dynamic Applications

 The Linux IC Dynamic Applications use results from a different command from the rest of the Dynamic Applications in the PowerPack.
-The results of the command create a list of Filesystems mounted on the target Linux machine that is updated every two hours.
+The results of the command create a list of filesystems mounted on the target Linux machine that is updated every two hours.

 To change the collection frequency of the "Linux: IC Filesystem Inventory" Dynamic Application: